In This Article

 Carbohydrates: 6 grams per 1/2 cup

-If you’re into avocados, here’s the good news: They contain healthy fats that are high in monounsaturated fatty acids and important nutrients, including folate, vitamins C and K, and potassium.
+If you’re into avocados, here’s the good news: They contain healthy fats rich with monounsaturated fatty acids and important nutrients, including folate, vitamins C and K, and potassium.
 They’re high in fiber, keep you full, and help regulate blood glucose levels.
 “Eat them on their own, as a spread, or as a dip,” suggests Shalek.

 Carbohydrates: About 9 grams per 1/2 avocado

 A little goes a long way: Spread it on an apple, a piece of celery, a whole-grain cracker, or eat it on its own.
 “It’s a very satisfying snack to keep you full between meals since it’s so high in protein,” says Shalek.

 Carbohydrates: 3 grams per tablespoon